DistributedArchitectureProcessMining/.github/README.md

     └── ServiceRegistry
 ```

-For simplicity, it the projects can be saved the this folders location as follows:
+For simplicity, the projects can be saved the this folders location as follows:

 ```
 ├── ProcessDryLab